 Variable ratio reinforcement

 Let’s go back to the example of the rewards card.
 On a variable ratio reinforcement schedule, the subject would receive their first free smoothie after buying ten smoothies.
-Once they get that first free smoothie, they only have to buy seven smoothies to get another free smoothie.
+Once they get that first free smoothie, they only have to buy seven for another free smoothie.
 After that reinforcement is distributed, the subject has to buy 15 smoothies to get a free smoothie.
 The ratio of reinforcement is variable.

 Variable interval reinforcement